DIY vs USE

 Not-Invented-Here syndrome is costly.
 Reinventing the wheel is unnecessary and every line of code your team writes needs to be maintained.

-Using an existing library or off-the-shelf solution can save you wasting time and resources building something that already exists.
+Using Some Existing (USE) library or off-the-shelf solution can save you wasting time and resources building something that already exists.
 It can mean missing out on well-tested and well-maintained solutions that have been subjected to more scrutiny than your DIY effort.

-Part of what makes a good engineer good is know when to follow this maxim and when not to.
-But when in doubt, Use Someone Else’s.
-Especially when dealing with cryptography!
+Part of what makes a good engineer good is knowing when to follow the rules and when to break them.
+Never DIY the primitives, especially when dealing with cryptography!

 Agentic coding is changing the DIY vs USE dynamic though.

-Features with a clear and narrow scope are perfect candidates for vibe coding a quick and dirty DIY solution.
+Features with a clear and narrow scope are perfect candidates for DIYing a quick and dirty solution.
 Today, Claude can implement a comprehensively documented and tested feature in the time it used to take to search for and evaluate existing libraries.

 Better still, it is trivial to wrap a terminal interface to your DIY library and throw it in bin.
 This gives CLI agents near-native access via their bash tool without having to create /commands or MCPs.